acieslewicz/sqlite-dylib/README.md

-# SQLite3 Dynamic Library Builder
+# SQLite3 Dylib

-A CMake-based build configuration for creating SQLite3 dynamic libraries.
+A CMake-based build configuration for creating an SQLite3 dylib.

 ## Prerequisites